Practice This Cherished Memory Meditation Regularly to Saturate Your Brain With Connections That Spark Joy

 Hi, I’m Kate!
 I can’t wait to walk this path alongside you, sharing the tools that have helped me feel calmer.

+I’m a yoga teacher and mindful parenting coach who helps highly sensitive parents self-regulate so they can enjoy parenting their atypical kids.
 I love teaching simple calming tools that you can access no matter how chaotic your life is.

 My mindfulness practice has helped me become more present and patient with my family, and with myself, most of the time.
 It has also made my brain more available for learning, connecting and communicating.
 That’s what I want to share with you.
 A regular mindfulness practice can build hardy neural pathways that you can rely on during a crisis.